gaetanX21/gaetanX21.github.io/_posts/2025-08-08-subliminal-learning.md

 ### C. Extending the experiment

-Ok, so we now understand why the student learns to classify MNIST digits when trained on random images but not when trained on MNIST images.
+Okay, so we now understand why the student learns to classify MNIST digits when trained on random images but not when trained on MNIST images.
 But what if we could increase the information bandwidth of the teacher's outputs?
 Could subliminal learning work?

 To answer this question, we can simply increase the number of auxiliary logits $N_\tn{auxiliary}$ in the teacher's outputs.
 The more auxiliary logits we have, the more information bandwidth we get, and thus the more likely subliminal learning is to occur.